rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

 # Credential Objects

-Metasploit::Framework::Credential
+`Metasploit::Framework::Credential
-(lib/metasploit/framework/credential.rb)
+(lib/metasploit/framework/credential.rb)`

 These objects represent the most basic concept of how we now think about Credentials.

-- Public: The public part of a credential refers to the part that can be publicly known.
+- **Public**: The public part of a credential refers to the part that can be publicly known.
 In almost all cases this is the username.
-- Private: The private part of the credential, this is the part that should be a secret.
+- **Private**: The private part of the credential, this is the part that should be a secret.
 This currently represents: Password, SSH Key, NTLM Hash etc.
-- Private Type: This defines what type of private credential is defined above
+- **Private Type**: This defines what type of private credential is defined above
-- Realm: This represents an authentication realm that the credential is valid for.
+- **Realm**: This represents an authentication realm that the credential is valid for.
 This is a tertiary part of the authentication process.
 Examples include: Active Directory Domain, Postgres Database etc.
-- Realm Key: This defines what type of Realm the Realm Attribute represents
+- **Realm Key**: This defines what type of Realm the Realm Attribute represents.
-- Paired: This attribute is a boolean value that sets whether the Credential must have both a public and private to be valid
+- **Paired**: This attribute is a boolean value that sets whether the Credential must have both a public and private to be valid.

 All LoginScanners use Credential objects as the basis for their attempts.

 # Result Objects

-Metasploit::Framework::LoginScanner::Result
+`Metasploit::Framework::LoginScanner::Result
-(lib/metasploit/framework/login_scanner/result.rb)
+(lib/metasploit/framework/login_scanner/result.rb)`

-These are the objects yielded by the scan! method on each LoginScanner.
+These are the objects yielded by the `scan!` method on each `LoginScanner`.
 They contain:

-- Access Level: an optional Access Level which can describe the level of access granted by the login attempt.
+- **Access Level**: An optional Access Level which can describe the level of access granted by the login attempt.
-- Credential : the Credential object that achieved that result
+- **Credential** : The Credential object that achieved that result
-- Proof: an optional proof string to show why we think the result is valid
+- **Proof**: An optional proof string to show why we think the result is valid
-- Status: The status of the login attempt.
+- **Status**: The status of the login attempt.
 These values come from Metasploit::model::Login::Status , examples include "Incorrect", "Unable to Connect", "Untried" etc

 # CredentialCollection

-Metasploit::Framework::CredentialCollection
+`Metasploit::Framework::CredentialCollection
-(lib/metasploit/framework/credential_collection.rb)
+(lib/metasploit/framework/credential_collection.rb)`

 This class is used to take datastore options from a module and yield Credential objects from an each method.
 It takes wordlist files, as well as direct username and password options.
 It also takes options for username as pass and blank password.
-It can be passed in as the cred_details on the LoginScanner, and responds to #each and yields crafted Credentials.
+It can be passed in as the `cred_details` on the `LoginScanner`, and responds to #each and yields crafted Credentials.

-Example (from modules/auxiliary/scanner/ftp/ftp_login.rb):
+**Example (from modules/auxiliary/scanner/ftp/ftp_login.rb)**:

 ```ruby
 cred_collection = Metasploit::Framework::CredentialCollection.new(